ellefeg/assembly2orf/README.md

-NOTE TO SELF TO DO IN THIS EDIT: xxx1. add in this pfam: xxx~/data/external_data/Pfam/latestDownload_runFails/Pfam-A.hmm
+NOTE TO SELF TO DO IN THIS EDIT:

+xxxx1. add in this pfam:xxxx

+xxx~/data/external_data/Pfam/latestDownload_runFails/Pfam-A.hmmxxxx

 2. Remove the ono filtering step from the main script

-3. don't need the redundancy script now.
+3. don't need the redundancy script now. move to addons dir (and make it stand-alone)

-4. add email as a sixth parameter for input_params
+xxxx4. add email as a sixth parameter for input_paramsxxxx

 5. add a test dataset.